Indigenous Peoples Day is Monday October 9, 2023.

 Join Z Puppets to help keep an endangered language alive.
 Families with kids ages 4+ can learn a little Cherokee language through fun songs and stories told by Z Puppet artists and Cherokee tribal citizens, Chris Griffith and Shari Aronson.

 9. Learn About and/or Buy Some Native Art & Books Birchbark Books

 Birchbark Books, 2115 West 21st Street, Minneapolis, MN 55405

 We are so lucky to have Pulitzer Prize winner, Louise Erdrich, counted among our amazing local author community.
 She is both a member of the Turtle Mountain Chippewa community and the owner of Birchbark Books.
 She recently won the Pulitzer Price for The Night Watchman, which is a really good read but not appropriate for children.
 Her children’s book, The Birchbark House is a favorite among students, teachers and parents.
 Ms. Erdrich will autograph her books ordered through her store.
 The bookstore considers itself a “teaching bookstore,” so don’t be afraid to ask questions about the art and request book recommendations.

-10. Make Your Own Indigenous Peoples Day Celebration at Home
+12. Make Your Own Celebration of Indigenous Peoples Day at Home

 Pick some of these ideas or research your own ideas for observing Indigenous Peoples Day at home.

 Family Fun: Learn about traditional Dakota games in this full color PDF from South Dakota State University.
 Can you make any of these game with things you have around the house?